ecemf/model_comparison/README.md

 # Model Comparison

 This project includes:
- - `.R\model_comparison`: a R markdown script to download data directly from the IIASA database and create a model comparison html report including all participating models of the ECEMF Working Package 1.
+ - `main.R`: a R script to download data directly from the IIASA database and create a model comparison html report including all participating models of the ECEMF Working Package 1.
+ - `ECEMP_charts.Rmd`: a R markdown script to create charts for the ECEMP presentation using the data from the ECEMF Working Package 1.

 ## Access to the ECEMF-internal Scenario Explorer